viktors-telle/personal-blog/content/blog/ensuring-decent-code-quality-in-the project/index.md

 ## Unit tests

-xUnit, nUnit does not really matter what to choose.
-Strive for 100% coverage.
+It does not matter, whether you choose xUnit, nUnit, or any other library.
+Strive for 100% coverage and enforce the minimum allowed code coverage by using a static code analyzer.

+## Static Code Analysis

+SonarLint, SonarQube.

 ## Code Reviews

 Remote code reviews via Pull Requests.

-## Static Code Analysis

-SonarLint, SonarQube
+If possible also try to do the reviews in person.

 ## Automated CI/CD pipeline

-Azure DevOps
+Azure DevOps.

 ## Automated tests

-Selenium
+Selenium.